 “Blimey – is McGonagall trying to kill us?
 Honestly…” Ron complained, drawing their attention away from each other, “Ensure you are able to successfully transfigure your feather into a dove, and then into a white marble goblet?
 Is she mad?” he was incredulous.

-Ginny chuckled softly as Hermione tutted beside him, “Well, it is our sixth year, Ron, you have to expect the work to get a bit more difficult.”
+Ginny chuckled softly as Hermione tutted beside him, “Well, it is our sixth year, Ron, you must have expected the work to get a bit more difficult.”

-Ron waved her off, “An inanimate object to a living, breathing animal, and then back to a piece of dinnerware?
+"A bit!"
+Ron protested, incredulous, “An inanimate object to a living, breathing animal, and then back to a piece of dinnerware?
 The only person in our year who could manage that is you, and that’s just because you’re brilliant.”

-Hermione stared at Ron, who was still buried in his textbook, a blush creeping onto her face.
-She gazed at him a little longer than a friend might, before returning to her own notes, a smile playing across her lips.
+Ginny watched Hermione sneak a glance at Ron, head buried in his textbook, a blush creeping across her face.
+She gazed at him a little longer than a friend might, before returning to her own notes, a smile lingering on her lips.

-“That’s quite alright, I am a patient man… I will wait…” Rodolphus Lestrange’s voice tore Ginny out of her memory and back to the present.
+“That’s quite alright, I am a patient man… I will wait…” Rodolphus Lestrange’s voice tore Ginny out of her memory and back to the present - a gasp of pain escaped her lips despite her efforts.
 She felt a wave of cold settle over her body as the Death Eater took a step to the left and the gash on her stomach followed suit.
 Ginny’s muscles contracted, screaming in protest.
 How much blood would she lose tonight?

 “Did you hear that, girl?”
 Rodolphus taunted, beginning a new cut, this time on Ginny’s leg, “Your dear friend Nymphadora won’t be seeing her parents any time soon by the sounds of things…”

 The gash was steadily sliding down her leg at the command of the Death Eater’s wand.
 It was deeper than the last, but not quite as deep as the one on her back that was now throbbing in protest.
-Ginny bit down harder on her tongue and closed her eyes attempting to recall another happy memory…
+Ginny ground her teeth together and closed her eyes, calling on another happy memory…

 Ginny streaked between Neville and Hannah on the Quidditch pitch, barrel-rolling to avoid a bludger.
 She tilted the Firebolt up slightly to avoid Michael and shot past him on her way to the goalposts, Quaffle still tucked safely under her arm.